B o r r o w e d

 Jagged Recollections

 Back then the stories Sister had shared during our long hours out on the laundry porch never stopped weaving through my thoughts.
-Perhaps it was all her jagged recollections that I'd come to string together in my imagination.
-Like maybe dreams of a life of dignity might be; a place away from that alley if we could only work our escape.
+Perhaps it was all her jagged recollections that I'd come to string together that broke into my hopes for us.
+Like maybe them dreams of where a life of dignity might be; a place away from that alley if we could only somehow work our escape.
 Momma once told me up on Orchard Hill that a soul is a place to hide your dreams from the white folks.
 What she could never have known is that we'd come to hide our dreams from plenty of coloreds all the same.

 Those mornings when Jesse was in his backroom snoring, Louvenia and I got to whispering.
 What 'a we gonna do?
 Because we had that laundry business going good so why did we take it from him day in and day out?
-Jesse busting our hopes as fast as he busted our lips.
+Jesse busting our hopes as quickly as he busted our lips.
 Him thinking we was his nobodies—but still nobodies good enough to live off.
 I came to think that if Jesse was no longer at least then what pennies we made would be ours to keep.
 But Louvenia told me she done seen chain gangs and was scared he could all but rise to shackle her to one—the only promise he was sure to keep.
-How many times had he bolted from a drunken stupor to stumble in and put Sister's face to the tabletop because his meal wasn't there already?
-Strangely, she didn't seem to be nearly as scared that the day would come when he finally killed her or put her out on the street to make room for one of his whores.
+How many times had he bolted from a drunken stupor to stumble in and put Sister's face to the tabletop because his meal wasn't there waiting?
+Strangely, she didn't seem to be as scared that the day would come when he' would finally kill her or, perhaps worse, he'd put her out on the street to make room for one of his whores.
 Maybe one of those women whose names he blurted in his drunken sleep.
-It's hard to see how terrifyingly deep the dry well is that a colored woman can stumble into when she reaches for the door and yet knows that the only thing waiting on the other side is her final prayer what with no money, no place to go and nobody to turn to.
+It's hard to see how terrifyingly deep the dry well is that a colored woman can stumble into when she reaches for the door and yet knows that the only thing waiting on the other side is her final prayer what with no money, no place to head to and nobody to turn to.

 "Look at them whores out there on the street past Jesse's alley," Louvenia challenged.
 "They know what I's talkin' about!"

 Most of the time Sister and I knew where we stood on things, and we seldom stood far apart even after bickering over this or that.
 But Louvenia somehow survived those years with that ol' man before Alex and I fell into her life.
-From those dark times I would come to understand that there were things Sister had seen that she couldn't put to words.
+From those dark times I would come to understand that there were things Sister had seen too awful to put to words.
 Things still too scabbed to pick open again; all of them jagged recollections is what I'm talking about.
 Why is shame always the wound that resists healing?

-One morning while Sister was ironing, and I was twisting the water out of a shirt to hang it seemed like my going on about getting out of that alley got Sister cross.
-I still recall her saddened look of frustration folded with anger that came over her.
-She put her iron back on the stove and pointed to the table for me to take a seat.
+One morning while Sister was ironing, and I was twisting the water out of a shirt to hang it seemed as though my going on about us getting out of that alley got Sister cross.
+I still recall her saddened look of frustration folded with anger when she put her iron back on the stove and pointed to the table for me to take a seat.
 I knew what that meant.

 "What?"

 "Sit down over there.
 I got things to say to you," she said.
 "Things I should 'a told you long ago.
-Ugly things I reckon it's time to tell you 'bout because you got to know what I seen.
-Then you understand better what I been tellin' you."
+Ugly things I reckon it's time to tell you because you got to know what I seen, where I been.
+Then you understand what I been tellin' you."

 "What I got to know, Sister?"

-"You're always goin' on like all we got to do is fill a pillowcase with our things and step out that kitchen door ridin' on nothin' but a big smile.
+"You're always goin' on like all we got to do is fill a pillowcase with our things and step off that porch ridin' on nothin' but a big smile.
 Maybe like we ain't never gonna have to beg Jesse to take us back come some cold rainy night.
 But I know better, and I'm gonna tell you what I know, too!"

-At first, in silence, Louvenia paced the kitchen shaking her head like she was cursing at the very recollections she didn't want to drudge up again.
+In silence, Louvenia paced the kitchen shaking her head as though she was cursing at the very recollections she didn't want to drudge up again.
 I sat down to hear what she had to say.

 "Not long after I come to Jesse's, he told me he was gonna rent a buggy and we was gonna get out of town.
 Go for a picnic, he say."